 About Me

-My Name is Drew Furgiuele, and I am very passionate about Microsoft SQL Server.
+My Name is Drew Furgiuele, and I am very passionate about cloud computing and data.

-Ever since 2002, I’ve been using, tuning, configuring, automating, breaking, fixing, and continually learning about SQL Server.
+Ever since 2002, I’ve been using, tuning, configuring, automating, breaking, fixing, and continually learning about how to work with data in all shapes and sizes.
 From humble beginnings with Microsoft SQL Server 2000, I’ve enjoyed the ride and I look forward to continuing to grow and learn new things.
 But I also enjoy sharing what I’ve learned along the way, too.
-I am also very fortunate that throughout my career that I’ve worked with some incredibly smart people, including other DBA’s, business intelligence gurus, and yes, even developers.
+I am also very fortunate that throughout my career that I’ve worked with some incredibly smart people, including other DBA’s, cloud architects, business intelligence gurus, and yes, even developers.
 They teach me probably more than I teach them.

 This blog exists for me to:

-• Share musings and thoughts about things in SQL Server
+• Share musings and thoughts about things related to data, wherever it lives

-• Provide a way for me to contribute to the SQL Server Community
+• Provide a way for me to contribute to the greater data community

 • Promote some of my code solutions to anyone who wants to try them